kaidez/yourGitProject/README.md

 #WHAT IS THIS?

 This is the corresponding source code for the tutorial, ["Remove Files From GitHub"](http://kaidez.com/remove-files-from-github/) by [Kai 'kaidez' Gittens](http://twitter.com/kaidez).
-You may want to use this repo if you want to write code wile following along with this tutorial.
+You may want to use this repo if you want to write code while following along with this tutorial.